Elementary School

 Bilingual Track

-This is the natural continuity of your child’s bilingual elementary education received at the French American Academy or at another French-American School.
-Students can speak, read, write and count in both languages at the 6th-grade entrance level.
+This is the natural continuity of your child’s bilingual elementary education received at the French American Academy, another French-American school, or any school where French is part of the regular curriculum.
+Prior knowledge of French is required for admission.

 Accelerated French Program